 Federal E-rate funds that districts apply for themselves that are sent directly to districts.
-This is projected as \$28.6M.
+This is projected as \$23.7M.

-KEN General Funds: The state legislature appropriated \$18.4M in annual operational funds to support the continued growth of the high-speed K-12 Internet network used by KDE and all Kentucky school districts.
+Kentucky K-12 Internet General Funds: The state legislature appropriated \$17.3M in annual operational funds to support the continued growth of the high-speed K-12 Internet network used by KDE and all Kentucky school districts.

-This shared service is called the Kentucky Educational Network (KEN), which utilizes the Kentucky Information Highway (KIH3) that just completed the 4th year of a 10-year contract.
-The KIH3 is an E-rate eligible state contract that brings in an estimated \$9.0M in federal E-rate rebates back into K-12 each year.
+• This shared service utilizes the Kentucky Information Highway (KIH3) that just completed the 5th year of a 10-year contract.
 In 1995, Kentucky became the first state in the nation to provide high speed Internet services to every school district.
 KDE provides equity of Internet access speed, price, and service to every one of the 173 school districts.
-Every school district is currently at a minimum of 100 Kbps per student through the KIH3 contract.
-The previous Teacher, Empowering, Leading and Learning (TELL) Survey of all 173 Kentucky school district education technology leaders resulted in them consistently listing their district's transition to the new KIH3 Internet network as the top K-12 education technology accomplishment of the year.
-This high level of satisfaction is important as it allows students, teachers and staff reliable Internet access to resources/content, online testing sites, and cloud-based systems such as the student information system, email/communication tools, and financial management system.
+Every school district is currently at a minimum of 250 Kbps per student through the KIH3 contract.
+Based on previous surveys of all 173 Kentucky school district education technology leaders, including the Teacher, Empowering, Leading and Learning (TELL) Survey, the reliability and speed of the KIH3 Internet network continue to exceed expectations in support of instructional practices.
+This high level of satisfaction is important as it allows students, teachers and staff reliable Internet access to resources/content, on-line testing sites, and cloud-based systems such as the student information system, email/communication tools, and financial management system.
 Additionally, many school districts utilize cloud-based management of security and HVAC systems, which need reliable Internet access to facilitate these critical systems.

-• To provide a safe and secure infrastructure for all K-12 students, teachers and staff, KEN is fortified by firewalls, a variety of Internet defense/protection services and an Internet Content Management System.
-This also meets Senate Bill 230, 701 KAR 5:120 and Federal Children's Internet Protection Act (CIPA) regulations that are required for (a) KDE to meet state Internet safety/security requirements for K-12 students/adults and (b) for K-12 to receive up to an estimated \$37.6M in federal Erate rebate funding (KDE-\$9.0M, school districts-\$28.6M).
+• To provide a safe and secure infrastructure for all K-12 students, teachers and staff, Kentucky K-12 Internet is fortified by firewalls, a variety of Internet defense/protection services and an Internet Content Management System.
+This also meets Senate Bill 230, 701 KAR 5:120 and Federal Children's Internet Protection Act (CIPA) regulations that are required for (a) KDE to meet state Internet safety/security requirements for K-12 students/adults and (b) for K-12 to receive up to an estimated \$35.4M in federal E-rate rebate funding (KDE-\$11.7M, school districts-\$23.7M).